Phone screens, personality tests, and AI video interviews

 That reaction makes sense.
 A polished resume only proves someone can produce a polished resume.
 It does not show whether they can set priorities under pressure, disagree with a manager politely, or explain a trade-off to a colleague, the very skills most job posts ask for.
 So the useful evidence has to come from something a candidate cannot simply copy, paste, or generate.

 Amazon learned the danger of trusting automation too much.
 Reuters reported in 2018 that Amazon quietly scrapped an AI tool that ranked resumes, because it had taught itself to mark down resumes that mentioned "women's" (as in "women's chess club") and graduates of women's colleges.
 Engineers could not confidently make it fair, so the company shut it down.
-The lesson: automating the resume step does not just speed things up, it can scale hidden bias just as fast.
+Automating the resume step can scale hidden bias as fast as it saves recruiter time.

 How AI changed trust in the resume

-From Indeed Hiring Lab (2025–2026) and Greenhouse employer surveys.
-Both sides now use AI, so neither fully trusts the resume on its own.
+Indeed Hiring Lab (2025–2026) and Greenhouse employer surveys.
+Both sides now use AI, so neither fully trusts the resume alone.

 Every static test has an answer key